Dashboards

 -

-- This is a predefined dashboard providing data useful for system auditors.
-By default, it is accessible only to the identities with the auditor role.
+- This is a predefined widget providing data useful for Auditors.
+By default, it is accessible only to the identities with the Auditor role.

 - The Recertification widget is predefined to show 4 KPIs: